slurmulon/gig/README.md

 An open-source timer that supports this interface is [`stateful-dynamic-interval`](https://github.com/slurmulon/stateful-dynamic-interval), and `gig` has established it as its default.

-However, it still uses the `WindowOrWorkerGlobalScope.setTimeout` interval API by default, which is problematic in many situations because it does not correct for drift.
+However, it still uses the `WindowOrWorkerGlobalScope.setTimeout` interval API by default, which is problematic in many situations because it has inherent drift.

 Therefore, even if you are satisfied with `stateful-dynamic-interval` and how it manages the clock's internal state, it's suggested that you provide it with an [interval API](https://github.com/slurmulon/dynamic-interval#api) that minimizes drift.